Snoopy2002/MandarinPython/README.md

 #Contains projectile.py, a projectile motion simulator (without air resistance) and projectiletk.py,
 #which is programmed with a tkinter GUI interface.

+#projectile.py displays strictly to stdout no graphical interface

 #Note that projectiletk has a support module that loads libraries, etc. which is the projectiletk_support file.
 #The program saves all matplotlib images and displays them in tkinter frames.